How do I get scheduled or check to see if insurance covers NNNSV?

 What is recovery like after No Needle No Scalpel Vasectomy?

 Although men may recover differently from one another, the recovery period is relatively brief for most men after No Needle No Scalpel Vasectomy.
 Pain after the procedure is almost never severe, but may be nagging with a subtle pressure or pulling for a few days after the procedure.
 The best way to minimize any discomfort is to wear an undergarment that provides good scrotal support for at least a week after the procedure, and maybe longer, such as the athletic supporter that Dr. Snyder will provide, especially while active.
 To prevent swelling and whatever pain comes with it, it is recommended you stay home right after the vasectomy and stay physically quiet until the day after the vasectomy.
-Then, with good scrotal support, it is reasonable to ease into normal non strenuous activity the next day.
-Heavy lifting, working out, etc should be put off until the fourth or fifth day after the procedure, and if it causes undue pain, then stop the activity and rest some more before trying it again.
-Cool packs are not necessary with Dr. Snyder’s No Needle No Scalpel Vasectomy.
+Then, with good scrotal support, it is reasonable to ease into normal non-strenuous activity the next day.
+Heavy lifting, working out, etc. should be put off until the fourth or fifth day after the procedure, and if it causes undue pain, then stop the activity and rest some more before trying it again.
+Ice, frozen peas or cool packs are not generally necessary with Dr. Snyder’s No Needle No Scalpel Vasectomy.
 Wait to shower until the morning after your vasectomy and wait at least three days before submersing in a tub or pool or having sex.
 Bruising may become apparent either soon after the vasectomy, four or five days later, or not at all.
 Generally no pain medicine is needed after a vasectomy, but it is reasonable and safe to take over the counter pain relievers as directed on their label if you need to.
 Dr. Snyder will give you his cell phone number so you can call if there are any signs of infection (very rare) or any other problems that need his attention.

 Who is the best candidate to have a permanent birth control procedure?